Atlantic Philanthropies: Republic of Ireland

 AP helped to fund the Irish Government's research funding mechanism, the Programme for Research in Third Level Institutions (aka PRTLI), through its five cycles from 1998 to around 2018.

 AP invested over $1 billion in third-level education in Ireland, funding research facilities at the University of Limerick and Dublin City University as well as a library and sports facility at Trinity College Dublin.
 AP's grants in Ireland have been credited by some for stimulating the Irish economy in the 1990s.

-In 2005 it funded the short-lived Centre for Public Inquiry.
+In 2005, it funded the short-lived Centre for Public Inquiry.

 In 2009, AP indicated that it would grant €80 million in Ireland in 2009 to children, elderly and human rights projects.
 In 2011, AP awarded a €1.2 million grant to Barnardo's, one of Ireland's best-known children's charities.

-In 2004–13, AP provided $11.5m and political advice to the Gay and Lesbian Equality Network and three other Irish gay-rights groups.
+In 2004 to 13, AP provided $11.5m and political advice to the Gay and Lesbian Equality Network and three other Irish gay-rights groups.
 Prior to the 2015 same-sex marriage referendum, Catholic commentator Breda O'Brien characterised this as "American money buy[ing] an Irish referendum".

 As of 2014, a total of $226 million in Atlantic grants have leveraged $1.3 billion of government money to the Irish university system.

+AP gave several grants to the Centre for Ageing Research and Development in Ireland.

 United States

 In March 2009, AP pledged $125 million to the University of California, San Francisco to fund a medical center at the Mission Bay campus.
 At the time, it was the single largest grant the Atlantic Philanthropies had given.
 The project broke ground in October 2010.

-From 2008-10, AP donated $27 million to Health Care for America Now (HCAN) to support their efforts to pass the Patient Protection and Affordable Care Act.
+From 2008 to 2010, AP donated $27 million to Health Care for America Now (HCAN) to support their efforts to pass the Patient Protection and Affordable Care Act.
 It was the single largest advocacy grant ever made by a foundation.

 In 2011, AP gave $350 million to Cornell University to help build Cornell Tech, a new graduate school campus on New York City's Roosevelt Island.
 At the time, the gift was the largest donation in the university's history.